Abbey: A monastic community. Abbeys belonged to particular orders, such as the Cistercians.

 |Gilbertines||1131||Sempringham||St. Gilbert||approx. 25|

 The Benedictines otherwise known as the Black Monks were not an Order in the same respect as those detailed below.
-The Bendictine Order of monks founded by St. Benedict followed the Benedictine Rule.
-Benedictine abbeys and monasteries all followed the Rule of St. Benedict but they were all self contained and were not dependant on a mother house.
+They were named after St. Benedict who devised a set of rules for the monks to follow.
+Benedictine abbeys and monasteries all followed the Rule of St. Benedict and were generally self contained and were not dependant on a mother house.
 Known originally as the Black Monks because they wore black cloaks they became known as Benedictines later on when new Orders began to appear to distingish them from the others.
 Benedictine monasteries were common across both England and Normandy at the time of William the Conqueror.
 William founded the Benedictine Battle Abbey on the site of the Battle of Hastings in 1067.

 The Cluniac Order (Founded 910)

 The Cluniac Order was founded by a Benedictine monk called Odo who believed that the strict rule of St. Benedict was not being followed.
 He founded the abbey of Cluny in 910.
 In this order the daughter houses were all dependant on Cluny itself for their funds and any money the daughter house received had to be sent back to Cluny.
 When Cluny started using its funds to increase its own grandeur its daughter houses suffered and popularity of the order began to wane.
 Monks in this Order dedicated so much time to prayer that they had to employ workers to tend the fields and gardens.
 In England the order set up many proiries the first and most important was in Lewes in the south.
 Bermondsey, the second, was finally elevated to an Abbey in 1399.
 Other priories include those at Wenlock, Castle Acre, Lenton, Montacute and Thetford to name a few.